• Skip to primary navigation

 Notes

-These can be eaten after 20 minutes of waiting for them to thicken however they will not be a pudding texture.
+These can be eaten after 20 minutes of waiting for them to thicken, however, they will not have a thick pudding texture.

-*Coconut milk: For the full fat coconut cream layer be sure to use a good-quality can of coconut milk.
-Brands in Canada that I would recommend are Western Family, Thai Kitchen, Cha's Organics.
-Do not use cans of Aroy-D as this milk does not have full fat.
-Often you can shake the can to see if it's thick or even seems solid - the thicker the better.
+*Coconut milk: For the full fat coconut cream layer, be sure to use a good quality can of coconut milk.
+Brands in Canada that I would recommend are Western Family, Thai Kitchen, and Cha's Organics.
+Do not use cans of Aroy-D, as this milk does not have full fat.
+Often, you can shake the can to see if it's thick or even seems solid - the thicker the better.

 Lemon: Use a fresh lemon and a micro zester to get more zest.